About the Fund

 Propose a realistic budget for experimentation.
 Like your timelines of activities, your budget will likely change but it’s critical that you propose a well-researched and justified budget.
 We want to see that you put effort into researching which products and services you’ll need to build a proof of concept.

 To apply for the Innovation Fund, you are required to:

 - Apply as a team.
-Teams must comprise a minimum of three people – but a maximum of seven, including the project focal point;
+Teams must comprise a minimum of two people – but a maximum of four, including the project focal point;

 What is the application timeline?

 Deadline to submit initial proposal: 11 October 2019